 Ecommerce vs retail: Understanding The Key Differences

 Online shopping is having a serious moment (we mean, who doesn’t love window-shopping in pajamas, right?)
 It's raking in over 20% of global retail sales, making it the cool kid on the block.
-But hold up—don’t count out physical brick and mortar stores just yet.
+But don’t count out physical brick and mortar stores just yet.

-So, whether you’re all about the digital shopping spree or still rocking those in-store finds, it’s clear both retail and ecommerce have their own charm (and headaches).
-Let’s get into how these two worlds differ and what makes each one tick (or sometimes, trip).
+So, whether you’re all about the digital shopping spree or still rocking those in-store finds, it’s clear both retail and ecommerce have their own charm (and challenges).
+Let’s get into how these two worlds differ.

 Difference between retail sales and ecommerce sales